erikedwards4/util/README.md

 /opt/codee/util/bin/sel --help
 ```

-Since these utils are often used, a shell variable can be defined:
+Since these utils are used often, a shell variable can be defined:
 ```console
 u=/opt/codee/util/bin
 ```